Data converter basics

 If you are a working engineer responsible for designing data-converters circuits, or selecting IC data converters, the variety of circuit configurations described here should generally simplify your task.
 Not only does the book describe converter-circuit designs, but it also covers the most popular forms of data-converter ICs available.
 Throughout the book, you will find a wealth of information on data-converter ICs and related components.

-For all skill levels.
-Tells how to design and build data-converter circuits from scratch.
+- Tells how to design and build data-converter circuits from scratch

 electronics engineers & technicians